-Hepatitis C Kills More People Than HIV Infection!
+Hepatitis C Kills More People Than HIV Infection

-Like the slow, silent serial killers found in society, this disease, hepatitis C, slowly and methodically has infected many people.
-Initially, like an efficient serial killer, people infected with hepatitis C do not realize they are in danger until, for many individuals, the disease becomes untreatable with death as the outcome.
-However, serial killers are caught and stopped usually when their pattern of attacks are recognized and then publicized so people understand how to protect themselves from attack, or if being attacked, how to defend themselves.
-The killer, hepatitis C virus, is now better understood so that an initial outcry may be heard.
-This notice was brought forward in three related publications in Annals of Internal Medicine.
+Like the slow, silent serial killers found in society, the hepatitis C virus has slowly and methodically infected many people.
+Initially people infected with hepatitis C do not realize they are infected with the hepatitis C virus until, for many individuals, the disease becomes untreatable and death is the outcome.
+However, serial killers in society are caught and stopped.
+Usually when their pattern of attacks are recognized and then publicized so people understand how to protect themselves from attack, or if being attacked, how to defend themselves.
+The killer, hepatitis C virus, is now better understood so that an initial outcry may be heard and heeded.

-Estimates from the US Centers for Disease Control and Prevention (CDC) suggest that about 3.2 million people are infected with the hepatitis C virus, and that about 50% to 75% of these people (minimally, about 1.6 million people!) are unaware they are infected with this silent killer, with most infected men and women aged 45–64.
+Estimates from the CDC suggest that about 3.9 million people are infected with the hepatitis C virus, and that about 50% to 75% of these people (minimally, about 1.6 million people) are unaware they are infected with the virus.
+Most infected are men and women aged 45–64.
 However, white men comprise the largest group.

 What are the largest populations that are "silently" infected with hepatitis C?

 The largest populations of "silently" infected people are white males (and some females) between the ages of 45 and 64 as well as Blacks and Hispanics in the same age groups.
 These populations should be tested (screened) for infection with hepatitis C as soon as possible.
 Those of the highest priority to be tested are the individuals at increased risk according to the methods of spread listed above.